nu-gui/nu-cron/devin/documentation/SDLC.md

-📌 SDLC.md – Software Development Life Cycle (Detailed Version)

-📌 Purpose:
-The SDLC.md file outlines the AI-Driven Software Development Lifecycle (AI-SDLC) in structured phases.
-It provides:
-	•	Granular breakdown of each phase.
-	•	AI-assisted automation points where Devin AI executes tasks.
-	•	Well-defined AI and human intervention responsibilities to ensure smooth project execution.

-📄 SDLC.md – Finalized Content

 # 🛠️ AI-Driven Software Development Lifecycle (AI-SDLC)

 ## 📌 Overview
-The **AI-Driven Software Development Lifecycle (AI-SDLC)** defines **a structured AI-powered approach** to software engineering.
+The **AI-Driven Software Development Lifecycle (AI-SDLC)** defines a structured, AI-powered approach to software engineering.

-This SDLC framework ensures **automation, efficiency, and AI-enhanced decision-making** at each stage.
-Devin AI is responsible for task execution while developers provide oversight and refinement.
+This framework ensures **automation, efficiency, and AI-enhanced decision-making** at each stage, with Devin AI responsible for task execution while developers provide oversight and refinement.

 ---